QiaoNPC/qiaonpc.github.io/content/post/Petronas-Interuniversity-CTF-2023/Preliminary/Network Forensic, Operational Technology/The Early Quantum Supercomputer I/index.md

 ---
 title: The Early Quantum Supercomputer I
-description: The objective of "The Early Quantum Supercomputer I" challenge is to analyze a provided pcap file and identify an uncommon protocol to uncover the hidden flag.
+description: The objective of The Early Quantum Supercomputer I challenge is to analyze a provided pcap file and identify an uncommon protocol to uncover the hidden flag.
 Your task is to investigate the network traffic and pinpoint the unique protocol.
 date: 2023-10-10 00:00:00+0000
 categories:
     - Petronas Interuniversity CTF 2023